Building a Bus Booking App with InfoLobby: A Comprehensive Guide

 Creating Total Seats Available Field

-• In the calculation formula field, type @.
-A list of token variables will appear, including ready-made calculations such as min, max, sum, count, average, etc for incoming relationships.
+.
+A list of token variables will appear, including ready-made calculations such as min, max, sum, count, average, etc for incoming relationships. - Select

-• Select Seat Layout: Related Count / @{2252:item_count}.
-This counts all the Seat Layout records related to this table.
+.
+This counts all the Seat Layout records related to this table. - Save the changes.

 Creating a Subtable for Related Seats from Bus Layout